junxit/us-congress-bills-109/metadata.md

 - 2006-11-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8649)
 - 2006-11-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8649)
 - 2006-11-15 — Referred to the House Committee on Financial Services.
+- 2006-11-16 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.